Extract

 3. SEIZING

 I have not been able to eliminate the wear that causes a subcore to seize.
-My designs enable quick removal of the subcore cartridge and bushing without die removal.
+My designs enable quick removal of a seized subcore and bushing without die removal.
 The bushing is 2/3 pre split on the back side to make removal and recovery of the subcore pin easier

 4. BLOW BACK

 Some brands of die cast machines do not maintain core hydraulic pressure during the shot.
 I manifold mount pilot check valves directly on the subcore cylinder to fix this.
-Even though many machines come with pilot checks on the core valve stack the hoses flex too much for this to be useful.
+Even though many die cast machines come with pilot checks on the machine core valves, the hoses balloon too much for this to prevent core blow back.
+The sandwich D03 pilot checks that I used are rated for 5000 psi (350 bar) I normally pair a cylinder mounted pilot check with a cylinder that is also rated for 5000 psi.
+This combination enable use of the full 5000 psi holding pressure even when the machine only delivers 2000 psi.

 UPSCALE